By Audley South Africa specialist Rob

 Drive along the Garden Route

 The Garden Route stretches between Mossel Bay and Plettenberg Bay on South Africa’s southern coast and is an area of mountain passes, coastal roads, seaside towns, and lush green landscapes.
 Move just 15 miles inland though and you find the Klein Karoo, which in contrast has a semi-desert arid landscape.

 High quality roads and little traffic make the Garden Route easy to explore by self-drive.
 The N2 is the main highway, which runs along the coast, but I prefer taking Route 62, a lovely back country route that travels parallel to the coastal road.
 It is an undulating, winding road that takes you through desert and mountain scenery and passes through classic Cape Dutch towns with their pretty whitewashed buildings with gabled roofs.

-Highlights include sea kayaking in the Knysna lagoon and a four hour circular hike near Plettenberg Bay around the Robberg Peninsular.
+Highlights include sea kayaking in the Knysna lagoon and a four-hour circular hike near Plettenberg Bay around the Robberg Peninsula.
 This is moderately strenuous, but you’re rewarded with the sight of a large seal colony at the end.

 Whale watch from the clifftops in Hermanus

 Most whale watching requires you to wrap up warm, don waterproofs and board a boat, but in the Cape it’s an entirely different story.
 At Hermanus the cliffs drop steeply into the ocean, allowing the whales to come within 30 meters of the shore.